Halsey East Animal Clinic

 • They’ll have fresh breath for nice smelling kisses – If you are already smelling bad breath (“My cat’s breath smells like cat food”), there’s a good chance an infection is already present in the mouth.

-• Just like us, pain and discomfort can be relentless with infected teeth or gums– some signs to look for include red, inflamed gums, difficulty eating, abnormal drooling, strong mouth odor, and weight loss.
+• Just like us, pain and discomfort can be relentless with infected teeth or gums – Some signs to look for include red, inflamed gums, difficulty eating, abnormal drooling, strong mouth odor, and weight loss.

 • Save Money – It’s not unusual for some dogs or cats to require a dental cleaning as early as 4 to 5 years old.
 Some pets will even need to have their teeth cleaned every one to two years for the rest of their life.
 If your pet develops periodontal disease (infection, gum loss, bone loss, & loose teeth), the cost for dental x-rays, extractions, & oral surgery can be much more expensive.
 In the long run, prevention usually is the best medicine!